-With plants that are grown using this method, they can be moved easily. this is helpful when a cold season approaches or a sudden frost or freeze.
+Plants that are grown using this method, can be moved easily.
+This is helpful when a cold season approaches or a sudden frost or freeze.
 Even heavy pots can be placed on wheeled trays and brought indoors quickly.

 Another benefit is that when you see that where the plant is located is too sunny or not sunny enough, you can simply move the plant to another location.
 You don’t have to take the chance of disturbing the roots as when you transplant an in-ground plant.